-- 37.-(1) Subject to the provisions of this Warrant, any outgoing postal packet (except a magazine for Canada) may be registered. - (2) This regulation shall not apply to any packet addressed to an addressee identified by initials only, or addressed in pencil; but such packet may be addressed in copying ink pencil unless it is sent in an envelope with a transparent panel. - 38.
-The following rules shall apply to the registration of outgoing postal packets:- - (1) The packet shall be posted by- - (a) delivery for registration at a post office to an officer on duty at such office; or - (b) delivery for registration to some officer of the Post Office authorised to receive packets for registration though not on duty at a post office. - (2) There shall be charged and paid for registration a fee of sixpence. - (3) On delivery of the packet for registration a certificate of posting, bearing thereon an acknowledgment that the registration fee has been paid, shall be obtained.
-This certificate shall be filled up and signed by the officer of the Post Office receiving the packet.
+- 34.-(1) Subject to the provisions of this Warrant, any outgoing postal packet may be registered. - (2) This regulation shall not apply to any packet addressed to an addressee identified by initials only, or addressed in pencil, but such packet may be addressed in copying ink pencil unless it is sent in an envelope with a transparent panel. - 35.
+The following provisions shall apply to the registration of outgoing postal packets:- - (1) The packet shall be posted by- - (a) delivery for registration at a post office to an officer on duty at such office; or - (b) delivery for registration to some officer of the Post Office authorised to receive packets for registration though not on duty at a post office. - (2) There shall be charged and paid for registration the fee specified in item 1 in the Sixth Schedule hereto. - (3) On delivery of the packet for registration a certificate of posting, bearing thereon an acknowledgment that the registration fee has been paid, shall be obtained.
+This certificate shall be filled up and signed by the officer of the Post Office receiving the packet. - (4) The Postmaster-General may if he thinks fit issue a duplicate certificate of posting on the request of the sender, and the fee of threepence shall be payable for such duplicate.